wandumi/zainterview/README.md

 ## About the project

 The project involves integrating the LastFM API to enable searching for artists and albums.
-Users can input their queries, and the application retrieves relevant information from LastFM's database.
+Users can input their queries, and the application retrieves relevant information from LastFM's API.
 The retrieved data includes details related to the searched artists and albums, which are then displayed to the users for viewing.

 -   clone the project,
--   Run componser install
+-   Run composer install
 -   Run php artisan migrate
+-   Run npm run dev
 -   Provide the following parameters in the .env file

     -   GOOGLE_CLIENT_ID=Obtain one from google developer console